vodkaflip/RCA_Studio_II/multicart_eeprom/readme.md

-This python script compiles an image for the eeprom on the multicart.
+The python 3 script create_rom.py compiles an image for the eeprom on the multicart.
 When using a 29sf040 eeprom, there’s 8 banks of 16 slots available.

 ```
 Bank0